Palash198/Data-Science-Projects-for-Recruiters/README.md

 # Data-Science-Projects-for-Recruiters
+Hello there, Recruiters!
-Hi There, following are the Projects I have uploaded especially for you to refer through.
+These are the Projects I have uploaded especially for you to refer through.